stooged/bin2html-900/README.md

 convert .bin payloads to a single .html file for the 9.00 exploit removing the need for binloader/netcat etc allowing full offline caching.

-the <a href=https://github.com/stooged/bin2html-900/blob/main/template.dat>template.dat</a> file is used to create all in one .html payload files

-the <a href=https://github.com/stooged/bin2html-900/blob/main/jsreq-template.dat>jsreq-template.dat</a> file is is used to create a .html payload file that still requires int64.js, rop.js and webkit.js this can be used to save space by not adding these scripts to the main payload.html file.

 <br><br>